List of awards and nominations received by Keane

 Awards and nominations for awards for the rock band Keane are indicated in this article.
 Keane is a British rock band formed in Battle, East Sussex by Tim Rice-Oxley (piano, synthesisers, backing vocals), Richard Hughes (drums, percussion, backing vocals), Jesse Quin (bass guitar, acoustic/electric guitar, backing vocals) and Tom Chaplin (lead vocals, acoustic/electric guitar).
-They have released four studio albums—Hopes and Fears (2004), Under the Iron Sea (2006), Perfect Symmetry (2008) and Strangeland (2012).
+They have released five studio albums—Hopes and Fears (2004), Under the Iron Sea (2006), Perfect Symmetry (2008), Strangeland (2012) and Cause and Effect (2019).

 ASCAP/PRS Awards

-Keane has received one awards from one nomination.
+Keane has received one award from one nomination.

 Brit Awards

 The Brit Awards are the British Phonographic Industry's annual pop music awards.
 Keane has received two awards from five nominations.

 Echo Awards

 The Echo Awards is a German music award event which is held annually, where the year's winners are decided by the band's sales from the previous year.
 Keane has received one award from one nomination.